 Introduction to Riding Horses over fences

 Dates Different modules will be taught on different days.
 The timetable of which modules on which days will be set on induction, reflecting numbers and interest/experiences.
-Lessons will be as follows, giving students flexibility to attend the most convenient:

 Students typically attend one lesson per week, but may opt for more.